 Directory genscat/support/grib contains the shell script make.grib.lib.
 It unzips, untars, and compiles the GRIB API library file which is downloaded from ECMWF and placed into this directory.
 This script is part of the genscat make system and it is automatically invoked when compiling genscat.
-The current version is tested with GRIB API version 1.9.0, but later versions can be used.
+The current version is tested with GRIB API version 1.11.0, but later versions (or earlier, but not earlier than 1.9.0) can be used.
 However, AWDP is not tested with later versions.